 b.
 Option for Student to Appeal after Imposition of Sanctions

-When the final investigation report finds that a student or former student has violated the policy, either party may wait to appeal the EO’s final investigation report until the dean of students has issued a written notice of sanctions to be imposed against the respondent and both parties have received the written notice of such sanctions, described below in Section X.C.
+When the final investigation report finds that a student or former student has violated the policy, either party may wait to appeal the EO’s final investigation report until the Community Standards Office has issued a written notice of sanctions to be imposed against the respondent and both parties have received the written notice of such sanctions, described below in Section X.C.
 In such case, either party must submit an appeal to the EO within five (5) working days of receipt of the written notice of sanctions.
-In such case, the appealing party must indicate all grounds for the appeal as described below and make clear whether the student is appealing the EO’s final investigation report, the written notice of sanctions by the dean of students, or both.
+In such case, the appealing party must indicate all grounds for the appeal as described below and make clear whether the student is appealing the EO’s final investigation report, the written notice of sanctions by the Community Standards Office, or both.

 c.
 Grounds for Appeal